Nathan-Vandevoort/ENVY/README.md

 Installation is very simple!
 1. Navigate to `\\titansrv\studentShare\__ENVY__\`
 2. Copy the `envy` folder to your Z:/ drive
-3. It's VERY IMPORTANT that the envy folder is at the root of your zdrive it should look like `Z:/envy`
+3. It's VERY IMPORTANT that the envy folder is at the root of your zdrive.
+It should look like `Z:/envy`

 ## Usage
-Using envy is also very simple
+Using envy is also very simple.
+The following section will be split in usage for Maya and Houdini feel free to skip to which ever section you require.

 ## Requirements